ellemouton/website/content/drafts/taproot-chan-txs.md

 ## The `to_local` output

-The `to_local` output is responsible for paying the local peer all the funds in the channel that belong to them that are not currently committed to an HTLC.
-The output must be revocable by the remote party and then only after `to_self_delay` blocks should the local party be able to spend from the output.
+The `to_local` output is responsible for paying the local peer their channel balance.
+The output must be revocable by the remote party at all times and only after `to_self_delay` blocks should the local party be able to spend from the output.
 The revocation key is used as the internal key and the to-local delayed script is then placed in the TapTree.

 ![](/taprootChanTxs/to-local-output.png#center)

 ### Key path spend

-The revocation key which will only be spendable by the remote peer _iff_ the state associated with this commitment transaction has been revoked (see more on revocation “here”) .
-Thus, if the local party tries to cheat the remote party by publishing an old state, the remote party will be able to sweep via the key spend path which also the most cost effective spending path.
+The internal key is the revocation key which will only be spendable by the remote peer _iff_ the state associated with this commitment transaction has been revoked (see more on revocation “here”) .
+Thus, if the local party tries to cheat the remote party by publishing an old state, the remote party will be able to sweep via the key path which is also the most cost-effective spending path.

 ![](/taprootChanTxs/to-local-key-path.png#center)